Portrait Photography Meetup

 Amanda Roberts

-Did you receive a camera as a Christmas gift but struggling to understand how to use it - then this is the ideal session for you.
+Did you receive a camera as a Valentine's gift but struggling to understand how to use it - then this is the ideal session for you.

 In this three hour session, we will go through the basics of the camera, learning about ISO, Exposure, shutter speed, lenses, and the different modes your camera has to offer other than auto mode as well as composition.